This post may contain affiliate links.

 After getting inspiration from other bloggers and also from my own life experiences–from becoming a mom, my father’s passing, financial struggles and many other things that happened in between, I decided to transform this blog into something more motivating for me, and hopefully for others, too.
 I made that decision only in August, which is my fourth month into starting this blog.
 So, it’s only been a month since I started this financial journey.

-Another thing that I want to emphasize is that I started this journey as a freelance writer who took a break from freelancing in November 2016 to March 2017 during the last stage of my pregnancy.
+Another thing that I want to emphasize is that I started this journey as a freelance writer who took a break from freelancing in November 2016 to March 2017 due to my pregnancy.
 I accepted only very few projects during this period so my income dropped to its lowest.
 I officially started accepting projects again in March but due to that long maternity break, I lost a couple of clients.

 So, when I started this journey, I pretty much had to start from scratch again and had to seek new projects.
-I also started this journey with very limited time due to the baby and sometimes I work with one hand with the baby on my lap.
+I also started this journey with very limited time with a small baby.

 Ultimate Goals to Make Money